Nonradial solutions of nonlinear scalar field equations: Critical point theory on a topological manifold

-\begin{Rem} In this paper we consider the problem \eqref{eq} having the mountain pass geometry, hence we assume that $Y=X$, and we show that $(M)_\beta\;(i)$ holds with translations $G=\R^N$ or $G=\{0\}\times\{0\}\times\R^{N-2m}$; see Lemma \ref{lem:Mcond} and Lemma \ref{lem:Mcond2} below.
-Moreover, we apply the multiplicity result Theorem \ref{ThMain3} (c) and we show that $J\circ m$ satisfies the Palais-Smale condition in $\cU\cap H^{1}_{\cO_2}(\R^N)\cap X_\tau$; see Lemma \ref{lem:Mcond3}.
-However, in other applications, for an indefinite functional $J$ one needs to find a proper subspace $Y\subset X$ such that (A3) holds and the Palais-Smale condition may not be satisfied.
-For instance, one can consider a generalized Nehari manifold $\cM$, and the approaches considered in \cite{SzulkinWeth,MederskiENZ} fit into the abstract setting of this section.
-The discreteness of Palais-Smale sequences obtained in \cite{SzulkinWeth}[Lemma 2.14] implies $(M)_\beta\;(ii)$ with $G=\Z^N$ and we can reprove the results of \cite{SzulkinWeth}.
+\begin{Rem} (a) In this paper we consider the problem \eqref{eq} having the mountain pass geometry, hence we assume that $Y=X=H^1(\R^N)$, $\cM$ is a Pohozaev manifold in $H^1(\R^N)$, $\cU$ is given by \eqref{PdefofU} and we show that $(M)_\beta\;(i)$ holds with translations $G=\R^N$; see Lemma \ref{lem:Mcond} below.
+Therefore we will apply Theorem \ref{Th:CrticMulti} (a) in proof of Theorem \ref{ThMain1}.
+In order to prove Theorem \ref{ThMain2} we will also consider the setting of this section for $Y=X=X_\tau\cap H^1_{\cO_1}(\R^N)$ with $G=\{0\}\times\{0\}\times\R^{N-2M}$; see Lemma \ref{lem:Mcond2} below.
+Moreover, we apply the multiplicity result contained in Theorem \ref{Th:CrticMulti} (c) and we show that $J\circ m_\cU$ satisfies the Palais-Smale condition in $\cU\cap X_\tau\cap H^{1}_{\cO_2}(\R^N)$; see Lemma \ref{lem:Mcond3}.\\ (b) In this work, however, we do not apply $(M)_\beta\;(ii)$ and Theorem \ref{Th:CrticMulti} (b) and we would like to mention other possible applications.
+Note that for an indefinite functio\-nal $J$, i.e. when $0$ is not a local minimum, one needs to find a proper subspace $Y\subset X$ such that (A3) holds and the Palais-Smale condition may not be satisfied.
+For instance, as in \cite{SzulkinWeth,MederskiENZ} one can consider a generalized Nehari manifold

+where $Y'$ is an orthogonal complement of $Y$ in $X$.
+The approaches considered in these works fit into the abstract setting of this section.
+For instance $X=H^1(\R^N)$, $Y$ and $Y'$ are subspaces, where the Schr\"odinger operator $-\Delta +V$ is positive and negative definite respectively, $0$ lies in a spectral gap of this operator and we can consider the $\Z^N$-periodic problem $-\Delta u + V(x)u=g(x,u)$ as in \cite{SzulkinWeth}.
+The discreteness of Palais-Smale sequences obtained in \cite[Lemma 2.14]{SzulkinWeth} implies $(M)_\beta\;(ii)$ with $G=\Z^N$ and we can reprove the results of \cite{SzulkinWeth}.
+Similarly one can recover the variational approach in \cite{MederskiENZ}.
 Hence, Theorem \ref{Th:CrticMulti} may be applied to Pohozev as well as Nehari-type topological constraints. \end{Rem}